-- a) Stop engine, wait for all moving parts to stop, and remove key. - b) Remove caster bolt and caster wheel from caster fork.
-Remove seal guards from the wheel hub. - c) Remove one of the spacer nuts from the axle assembly in the caster wheel.
+- a) Stop engine, wait for all moving parts to stop, and remove key. - b) Remove caster wheel from caster forks. - c) Remove seal guards from the wheel hub. - d) Remove one of the spacer nuts from the axle assembly in the caster wheel.
 Note that thread locking adhesive has been applied to lock the spacer nuts to the axle.
-Remove the axle (with the other spacer nut still assembled to it) from the wheel assembly. - d) Pry out seals, and inspect bearings for wear or damage and replace if necessary. - e) Pack the bearings with a NGLI grade #1 multi-purpose grease.
+Remove the axle (with the other spacer nut still assembled to it) from the wheel assembly. - e) Pry out seals, and inspect bearings for wear or damage and replace if necessary.